nykc/grunt-workflow/README.md

-# Grunt Boilerplate v0.1.0
+# Grunt Workflow v0.1.0

 [![Built with Grunt](https://cdn.gruntjs.com/builtwith.png)](http://gruntjs.com/)

-## About Grunt Boilerplate
+## About Grunt Workflow

-Grunt Boilerplate is a framework for front-end development using the Grunt task manager.
+Grunt Workflow is a framework for front-end development using the Grunt task manager.
 The goal is to speed up development and automate repetitive tasks.

 ## Using Grunt as a taskrunner